Steamboat Pilot & Today

-The Steamboat Pilot & Today is an American newspaper serving Routt County, Colorado and owned by Swift Communications.
-The Steamboat Pilot & Today is a free tabloid published daily.
+The Steamboat Pilot & Today is an American newspaper serving Routt County, Colorado, and owned by Swift Communications.
+It is a free tabloid published daily.

-As of 2011, The Pilot & Today has been named the top newspaper in its circulation class eight times in nine years by the Colorado Press Association.
+As of 2011, the Steamboat Pilot & Today has been named the top newspaper in its circulation class eight times in nine years by the Colorado Press Association.

 History

-Steamboat Pilot was a weekly newspaper established in Steamboat Springs, Colorado and first printed on July 31, 1885, by James Hoyle.
+The Pilot was a newspaper established in Steamboat Springs, Colorado, and first printed on July 31, 1885, by James Hoyle.
 It merged with The Routt County Sentinel in 1927, and later with The Oak-Creek Times-Leader in 1944.
-Jack Kent Cooke acquired the Pilot in 1988.
-Steamboat Today was first published as a daily tabloid newspaper on August 21, 1989, as an accompaniment to the Pilot.
+Jack Kent Cooke acquired The Pilot in 1988.
+Steamboat Today was first published as a daily tabloid newspaper on August 21, 1989, as an accompaniment to The Pilot.
 In 1994, WorldWest acquired the papers from the Cooke estate.
-WorldWest was owned by the Simmons family, which also owned the Lawrence Journal-World.
+WorldWest was owned by the Simons family, which also owned the Lawrence Journal-World.

-In 2008, ExploreSteamboat.com, the website of affiliated magazine Explore Steamboat was nominated for the EPpy Awards as Best Regional Magazine-Affiliated Web Site.
+In 2008, ExploreSteamboat.com, the website of Explore Steamboat affiliated magazine, was nominated for the EPPY Awards as Best Regional Magazine–Affiliated Web Site.

 In June 2016, the newspaper was acquired by Swift Communications.

+In May 2024, the paper announced it will cease publishing a print edition on Mondays.